STXT Tutorial

 STXT (Semantic Text) is a hierarchical and semantic textual language, designed to be Human-First:

-- Easy to read and write by people.
+- Easy for people to read and write.

 - Secure by design.